OvernetData/moodle-block_homework/README.md

 * Easily set, edit and mark homework assignments
 * View reports of homework usage, group and individual grades
+* Be notified by Moodle message when homework is set

 Learners can:

 * See all their homework assignments in one place including due dates and status
 * Submit work online or mark 'non-submitted' assignments as done
+* Be notified by Moodle message when homework is set

 Parents can: